wann100/ClutRWebsite/ISSUE_TEMPLATE.md

 ### Versions

-[The TamiatCMS version that you currently are using]
+[The  version that you currently are using]

 ### Additional Information